logic-star-ai/baxbench/README.md

 </div>

+## [13.09.2025] Major update merged

+The repisotory has been updated to fully reproduce the latest version of the paper.
+Major changes include fixing certain scenario bugs and migrating the `envs` to bullseye linux.
+If you are using BaxBench for your work, please consider rebasing to this latest version.

 ## 👋 Overview

 BaxBench is a coding benchmark for evaluating the ability of LLMs on generating correct and secure code in realistic, security-critical settings.